mathieubellon/hugy/README.md

 * Create new content based on archetypes
 * Manage taxonomies
 * Manage menus
-* Configure Hugy with versionned config file
+* Configure Hugy with a versioned config file
 * Embedded documentation (Both for Hugy and Hugo)

 ## Screenshots